piyushg9794/Flutter-Quiz/README.md

       - open project and run the app in emulator

    b) VScode -
       - install flutter extension
       - Run flutter doctor (for checkup)
-        - setup yor emulator
+      - setup your emulator

  3) Attempt the Quiz !